ayshajaved/Google-Solution-Challenge-2025/SolutionChallengeSteps/1_IdentifyingTheProblem.md

 3. **Narrow Down**: Pick one problem based on urgency, feasibility, and passion.
 4. **Define It**: Write a 1-sentence problem statement.
    - Example: “Rural Pakistani farmers lack real-time flood alerts, risking crop loss (SDG 13).”

 ---

+## Inspiration Hook
+“Small ideas can change the world—one SDG at a time.”
+Start here, and by March 28, 2025, your solution could be in Google’s Top 100!

+---